-New Zealand digs graves as mosque massacre toll rises to 50
+Mourners pay tribute to New Zealand victims, await burials

 Still, it was hard, he said, because the grieving process wouldn’t really begin until he could bury his cousin.

-People across New Zealand were still trying to come to terms with the massacre that Prime Minister Jacinda Ardern described as “one of New Zealand’s darkest days.”
+People across the country were still trying to come to terms with the massacre that Ardern described as “one of New Zealand’s darkest days.”

-A steady stream of mourners arrived at a makeshift memorial outside the Al Noor mosque, where hundreds of flowers lay piled amid candles, balloons and notes of grief and love.
-As a light rain fell, people clutched each other and wept quietly.

-Under a nearby tree, someone had left a potted plant adorned with cut out red paper hearts.
-“We wish we knew your name to write upon your heart.
-We wish we knew your favorite song, what makes you smile, what makes you cry.
-We made a heart for you.
-50 hearts for 50 lives.”
+At the Vatican, Pope Francis offered prayers for “our Muslim brothers” killed in the attack.
+At his traditional Sunday prayer, Francis renewed “an invitation to unite in prayer and gestures of peace to oppose hatred and violence.”

 The gunman livestreamed 17 minutes of the rampage at the Al Noor mosque, where he sprayed worshippers with bullets.
 Facebook, Twitter and Google scrambled to take down the video, which was widely available on social media for hours after the bloodbath.